startae/hagrid/README.md

 }
 ```

-*Note:* `display: flex` is set on each grid-parent, so you have to re-set it on grid-items if you use the fallback-frid and want to use flexbox-properties in grid-items.
+*Note:* `display: flex` is set on each grid-parent, so you have to re-set it on grid-items if you use the fallback-grid and want to use flexbox-properties in grid-items.

 ## Options: